 In the case assigned for the week, assume you are Andrea Morton, a newly minted associate at FastForward Ventures.
 How would you accomplish the screening task?

-Complete After Class 2 Live Session but Before Class 3 Live Session or earlier as noted (submit on NYU Brightspace)
+Complete by the date indicated below After Class 2 Live Session but Before Class 3 Live Session or earlier as noted (submit on NYU Brightspace)

 - Vote for SAB President (due 9/16) - Source leads (ongoing)